Suzuki Wagon R: Third generation (MH21S/MH22S; 2003)

-The third generation Wagon R was launched in Japan in September 2003 for the Wagon R's tenth Anniversary, but now only as a 660 cc K6A-engined kei car - no oversized version (like the previous Wide and + versions) was developed.
+The third generation Wagon R was launched in Japan in September 2003 for the Wagon R's tenth Anniversary.
+The Wagon R only powered by a 660 cc K6A engines from most Suzuki's kei car range and the more wider version was not developed and replaced to the Solio.
 The third generation was then facelifted in September 2005 and replaced three years later.
 The somewhat sportier looking Wagon R/RR continued to be on offer, being released at the same time.
 Two engines were available to the RR, both turbocharged and intercooled K6A engines with 64 PS at 6,500 rpm, but one has direct injection for cleaner emissions and better fuel economy.
 The RR was also facelifted in September 2005, with a new grille and bumpers (front and rear).
 At this time, the conventional (not direct injection) engine was discontinued; in September 2006 it was replaced by the less powerful "M Turbo" engine with 60 PS at 6,000 rpm.

-The Stingray, first seen in February 2007, is a sportier version of the third generation Suzuki Wagon R. The name is an homage to the "Sting Ray" Fronte introduced in 1970.
+The sportier Wagon R Stingray (Japanese: ワゴンR スティングレー, Wagon'āru Sutingurēi), was launched in February 2007, is a sportier version of the third generation Suzuki Wagon R. The name is an homage to the "Sting Ray" Fronte which was introduced in 1970.
 In addition to a more aggressive front end treatment, the Stingray also received clear taillights.
 Alloy wheels and an aero kit were also standard.
 The 660 cc engine was powered by a turbocharger, further enhancing the speed and acceleration.
 On average, the Stingray went from 0 to 100 km/h in about 15 seconds.